FtmsdtHosseini/IDPL-PFOD/README.md

 ## IDPL-LSPOD Description
 IDPL-LSPOD:
-+ Is an Artificial Persian printed dataset.
++ Is an Artificial image dataset of Persian printed text.

 + Has 30,138 images in tif format, each image containing a line of real Persian text.